 - EuroNCAP’s 2020 rating for Highway Assist / Lv.2 features

-- The absence of regulatory mandates restricts the adoption and standardisation of Automotive Cyber Security solutions
+- New regulation will push for the adoption and standardisation of Auto Cyber Security

 - Automotive Cyber Security regulatory action in the USA

-- ISO/SAE 21434: a joint standard to harmonise Automotive Cyber Security
+- ISO/SAE 21434: a joint standard to harmonise Auto Cyber Security

 - What regulatory/legal action is needed to secure Connected Cars?